- About Us

 Where did the hosts get their undergraduate degrees, and where did other students in the program, if they know, get theirs?

 A wide variety of both US and international institutions, big and small, private and public.
-People’s undergraduate degrees also vary from widely.
+People’s undergraduate degrees also are quite varied.

 Specializations & Interests: